security-notes/infobyte-faraday-wiki/Basic-plugin-development.md

 **core.PluginBase**

-The complete list of methods in the PluginBase are:
+Besides the two methods above, this is the complete list of methods in the PluginBase:
 ```python
     def createAndAddServiceToInterface(self, host_id, interface_id, name, protocol = "tcp?",
                 ports = [], status = "running", version = "unknown", description = ""):